Activist investor pushes for removal of Kohl’s chairman, CEO

 Last month, the Menomonee, Wisconsin, chain slashed its sales and profit expectations for the year after being forced to cut prices to shed unwanted merchandise.
 The department store also cut back on orders ahead of the critical holiday period.

 Kohl’s has struggled for years.
-In July it called off buyout talks with Franchise Group, t he owner of Vitamin Shop, citing economic conditions.
+In July it called off buyout talks with Franchise Group, t he owner of The Vitamin Shoppe, citing economic conditions.

+In a statement emailed to The Associated Press, the company said that the Kohl’s board “unanimously supports” Gass and her leadership team.

+“We remain committed to maximizing value and acting in the interests of all our shareholders by staying focused on running the business, and the board continues to actively engage with management to navigate the current retail environment,” the company said.

 Follow Anne D’Innocenzio: http://twitter.com/ADInnocenzio